Portacode CI/CD Intro

 2) Existing Device AutomationTask

 Use YAML without source_template to run steps on an already existing device.
-This is useful for CI/CD jobs like test/build/deploy pipelines.

 One-Click Template Params